top of page

 While we advocate for taking care of your mental health til the cows come home, it's important to acknowledge the uphill battle if you lack a proper support network.

 Birth trauma, health issues, a rocky or abusive relationship, financial hardship, job or housing instability are not things that someone can just ignore on their path to wellbeing.
+These factors can exacerbate feelings of postnatal depression.

 Finding the right people to help with an issue is key - whether that's help around the house from a friend, a government social support service, or an online therapist.
+For issues related to postnatal depression, seeking professional postnatal depression counselling is recommended.

 Know that you're not alone in your struggles.